Rise

 1 – Group Number

 The group number is a systematic differentiator – it identifies employer groups and others who have purchased a health insurance policy.
-Think of the group number as an umbrella and under that umbrella are all the applicable subscribers/insured persons who are covered by the group policy.
-Incorporating the group number into your denial analytics enables providers to more quickly find and segment subsets of their denial data that are alike enabling bulk processing whether that process is an appeal, a denial adjustment, contractual adjustment, or underpayment.
+Think of the group number as an umbrella, and under that umbrella are all the applicable subscribers/insured persons covered by the group policy.
+Incorporating the group number into your denial analytics enables providers to more quickly find and segment subsets of their denial data that are alike, enabling bulk processing whether that process is an appeal, a denial adjustment, a contractual adjustment, or underpayment.
 Ideally, a provider should use the group number to create “if-then” workflows for more efficient claim resolution handling.
-If a provider is going to use the group number for bulk appeals the provider should incorporate the next data element into the mix – the patient’s insurance identification number.
+If a provider uses the group number for bulk appeals, the provider should incorporate the next data element into the mix – the patient’s insurance identification number.

 2 – Insurance ID number

-Ask anyone in the healthcare revenue cycle who has ever talked to a claim payor, and they will tell you the insurance ID number is one of those required data elements needed to obtain more information from payors, especially in the absence of a claim ID for a claim resolution.
-This piece of information is especially important if a provider is going to use group ID for appeal segmentation and submission purposes.
+Ask anyone in the healthcare revenue cycle who has ever talked to a claim payor.
+They will tell you the insurance ID number is one of those required data elements needed to obtain more information from payors, especially in the absence of a claim ID for a claim resolution.
+This information is especially important if a provider will use group ID for appeal segmentation and submission purposes.

 3 – RARC Code